|Tech Support||Help Desk, Email, Video Tutorials & Knowledge Base|

 Tailor Brands vs. Fiverr

 Fiverr is a huge marketplace for humans working on “gigs”.
 You think of a task that you need to be done, find a person to hire, and quickly get it done for you within Fiverr’s platform.
 Fiverr is also a halfway human point between Tailor Brands and an agency.
-The price ranges depending on skills and reputation.
+The price range depends on skills and reputation.
 While you can great design assets from Fiverr, you are also in charge of managing all your design assets.
-You also have to expect to pay for several logos / designs before coming away with a good one.
+You also have to expect to pay for several designs before coming away with a good one.
 Tailor Brands would be a simpler, more affordable, and versatile fit for managing a brand, even if Fiverr is better for getting a great logo.

 Tailor Brands vs. Wix Logo Maker